 The Systems Department provides and maintains 250 public computers along with software, hardware and support services necessary for providing and using information resources.
 Computers are configured to provide access to the libraries' web page and online catalog.
-Computers are also configured with various types of production software allowing users' access to the Microsoft Office Suite (Word, Excel, PowerPoint, OneNote, InfoPath, Groove, and Access), Write-N-Cite, Course Compass, SciFinder Scholar, and Census Tract.
-Designated computer areas make it possible for patrons to save documents temporarily to a designated hard drive.
-As a result of customer service surveys and analysis, several additional services have been made available.
-Separate email stations have been installed near the Information Commons Desk.
-A Microtek 9800XL flatbed scanner that provides scanning of photos and multiple document formats and sizes is available.
-A Print-N-Go station is available for patrons who need to print documents hurriedly and go.
-Computers have been placed in group study rooms and in the Jazzman's Café and Study Lounge.
-Library users can print to designated print stations.
+Computers are also configured with various types of production software allowing users' access to the Microsoft Office Suite (Word, Excel, PowerPoint, OneNote, InfoPath, Groove, and Access), Write-N-Cite, Course Compass, SPSS, SAS, Census Tract and etc. Additional services are made available in response to customer service surveys and other assessment.

 Computers are located on each floor of the main library and in all branch libraries.
+Printing is available from all computers.
+Documents queued to print may be picked up from any print station in the main library or any branch library.
+Separate email stations are available near the Information Commons Desk.
+A scanner that provides scanning of photos and multiple document formats and sizes is available.

 A help desk is staffed as part of the Information Commons to assist users with software applications and technology support.
-Helpdesk staff assists patrons with directional questions, laptop registration and circulation, referrals and resolution of computing and printing needs and issues.
+Helpdesk staff assists users with directional questions, laptop registration and circulation, referrals and resolution of computing and printing needs and issues.